Stedi-Public-Archive/lambda/README.md

 ## Philosophy

-`stedi/lambda` keeps dependencies to a minimum and provides a straightforward way to build all Lambdas for a project as seperate archives (one per function).
+`stedi/lambda` keeps dependencies to a minimum and provides a straightforward way to build all Lambdas for a project as separate archives (one per function).
 It structures the input to the Lambda as a [Ring][2]-like map with the intention that a rich ecosystem of middlewares can be built around it.